sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 ## Centralized Arbitration

-To get around implicit priorities, some systems use multiple priority levels, and if multiple priority levels are requested, the arbiter issuse a grant only on the highest priority level.
+To get around implicit priorities, some systems use multiple priority levels, and if multiple priority levels are requested, the arbiter issues a grant only on the highest priority level.

 <img class="mx-auto w-3/4" src="./images/day_08/fig9.png" alt="Centralized Arbitration with Priorities">